 - Tools to match your learning style and improve your study skills with software that is available on campus and a few other good ones that can be easily acquired at little or no cost.

-- Software for reading, writing, hands-free word processing, research, thinking and managing information.
+- Software for reading, writing, hands-free word processing, research, visual thinking, organising and managing information.

 - Apps for mobile devices: reading, notetaking and dictation.